mitranim/web-starter/readme.md

 * Minimal.
 No layers of crap.
 No hundreds-of-megabytes of JS dependencies.
 * Fast.
 Nothing slowing you down.
 * Modern.
-Avoid obsolete patterns and frameworks.
+Avoid obsolete patterns and tech.
 * Nice developer experience.
 No weird bullshit in your way.
 Watch-and-restart where possible.
 * Sucks less than X (insert random guide/starter you found).